Greenwood College School: Beginnings and growth

 In the early 2000s, couple Richard Wernham and Julia West, along with father-son duo John R. Latimer and David "Lub" Latimer, imagined of a co-educational school in Toronto that would be an alternative to the foremost independent schools in Toronto, which were mostly single sex and offered the International Baccalaureate.

 Founding principal David Thompson left Greenwood in June 2008 become the Headmaster at Lakefield College School.
 The former Vice-Principal, Allan Hardy, was appointed his successor.

 Greenwood completed a renovation and expansion of its main facility in 2016.
 The expansion increased the school's square footage by 120% and added several new facilities, including a second gym, a performance theatre, new science labs, large Learning Community classrooms and a rooftop terrace outdoor classroom.
 Greenwood's sports teams use nearby facilities including Leaside Arena, the University of Toronto Athletic Centre, Deer Park Pool and Sunnybrook Park.

 Post expansion

 After completing the renovation and expansion, Greenwood's student body grew to 500.
 Founding principal David Thompson left Greenwood in June 2008 to become the Headmaster at Lakefield College School.
 The former Vice-Principal, Allan Hardy, was appointed his successor.
 Upon Allan's retirement in 2018, Sarah Bruce became the Principal.
 In 2024, former Deputy Head of School Heather Thomas was appointed as her successor.

 Expanding the campus

-A greenspace development project is underway, which will see the establishment of nearby recreation space, including a practice-size turf field, outdoor classroom and social spaces.
+In September 2026 Greenwood celebrated the opening of its new greenspace.
+The practice field and outdoor gathering space and will be used by gym classes, athletics teams, classes and by students during breaks and lunch.